Vivaldi (web browser)

-Vivaldi (/vɪ'vɑːldi, və'v-/) is a Norwegian freeware, cross-platform web browser with a built-in email client developed by Vivaldi Technologies; the company was founded by Tatsuki Tomita and Jon Stephenson von Tetzchner, who was the co-founder and CEO of Opera Software.
+Vivaldi (/vɪ'vɑːldi, və'v-/) is a Norwegian-Icelandic freeware, cross-platform web browser with a built-in email client developed by Vivaldi Technologies.
+The company is employee-owned.
+Vivaldi was founded by Tatsuki Tomita and Jon Stephenson von Tetzchner, who was the co-founder and CEO of Opera Software.
 Vivaldi was initially released on 27 January 2015.

 Although it is accessible to general users, Vivaldi's design and feature-set primarily targets power users, in addition to former Opera users disgruntled by its transition from the Presto layout engine to a Chromium-based browser, which resulted in the loss of many of its distinctive features.
 Even though it is also Chromium-based, Vivaldi aims to revive the features of the Presto-based Opera with its own proprietary modifications.

 Vivaldi replaced Firefox as the default browser on the Cinnamon Community Edition of the Manjaro Linux distribution.
-As of July 2025, Vivaldi claims to have 3.5 million active users.
+As of March 2026, Vivaldi claims to have 4.0 million active users.